Abelhubprog/CursorforWriterz/README.md

 ## ⚙️ Configuration

-### Appwrite Setup
+### Supabase Setup

-1. Create an Appwrite project in the [Appwrite Console](https://cloud.appwrite.io/)
+1. Create a Supabase project in the [Supabase Dashboard](https://app.supabase.com)
-2. Create an API key with the following permissions:
-   - Databases: Read & Write
-   - Storage: Read & Write
-   - Users: Read & Write
+2. Get your project URL and anon key from the project settings
-3. Create the necessary buckets in Storage:
+3. Create the necessary storage buckets:
    - `media`: For storing images, videos, and general media files
    - `documents`: For storing documents like PDFs, Word files, etc.
    - `avatars`: For storing user avatars